bootstrapworld/codemirror-blocks/README.md

 4. browse to http://localhost:8080/webpack-dev-server/ and fire away!

+5. while you work, be sure to continuously run the unit tests with:

+    npm run test-watch

 Library code is in the **src/** directory.
 An example of how it should be used is in the **example/** directory.

 ## Updating demo on project site